jamesshore/quixote/src/descriptors/README.md

 var Me = module.exports = function BackgroundColor(element) {
   ⋮
 };
+// extend the base class.
+If you're extending another base class (such as `SizeDescriptor`), use that instead.
 Descriptor.extend(Me);

 ⋮
-// Temporary methods so the tests pass Me.prototype.value = function() {
+// Temporary methods so the tests pass.
+We use `ensure.unreachable()` so we get a nice error message
+// in case we forget to implement them later.
+Me.prototype.value = function() {
   ensure.unreachable();
 };